jricoiii/jricoiii/content/courses/stat159_s21/project-2.md

 Describe your treatment(s) and control.

 ## Phase II - Feedback
 Explain your plan with another group and together see how it can be improved or better clarified.
 Make modifications if needed.
-Submit your plan to the instructor through Canvas's Project II - Plan Proposal
+Submit your plan to the instructor through Canvas's Project II - Plan Proposal.

+### Plan Proposal Components
+- background and why you are wishing to run this experiment
+- describe the experiment?
+- what are your measurement / response variable(s)?
+- what are your treatments and control?

 ## Phase III -  Run Experiment
-I will create the survey from your questions with your input.
-We will try to limit the survey to 20-40 questions.
-Then we will distribute the survey to at least my three sections of statistics.
-(Hopefully, we can also distribute to some communication courses.)
-After the surveys are completed, I will then provide a module with the data in a data explorer for your use.
+We will have the week of April 26-29 to run the experiments in class.  (or you can assign the experiment to be completed outside of class)

 ## Phase IV - Analysis
 Examine your data.
 Compare response variable across treatment(s) and control.
 Assess causality through classical inferential tenchniques along with randomization by reallocation.